 There has never been a time with more opportunity for worldwide communication.
 Often that communication will be in English.
 Don't miss having a part in those conversations!

 Reading in English as much as you can is so important if you hope to write well in English!
-See the suggestions in Find English Reading, Online Reading, and especially in the English Detective newsletter.
-(Look at Building Vocabulary or its Back Issues.)
+(For suggestions about what to read, see Find English Reading, Online Reading, and the articles in pages linked from Reading Articles to Improve Your English.
+You could also subscribe to the English Detective newsletter, which suggests interesting online reading and/or listening materials twice a month.)

 But often reading isn't enough.
 There are some tricks or guidelines that can help you improve your English writing.
 (Basic English grammar and spelling rules are just a start!)

-Get free writing tips and exercises in your inbox the first Tuesday of each month.
-(The first issue, Oct.
-1, 2019 is included with an English Detective issue.
-You can see a sample tip, writing prompt, and link to more practice there-- see Back Issues.)
+The first issue, Oct.
+1, 2019 was included with an English Detective issue.
+You can see a sample tip, writing prompt, and link to more practice there-- see Back Issues.

-The next few issues of English Writing Hints will review basic principles for writing in English.
+The next issues of English Writing Hints will review basic principles for writing in English.

-Most issues will give at least one writing tip, with a link to more information in case you’re not familiar with it.
-Many also suggest a short writing assignment to practice an important English writing skill.
+Most will give at least one writing tip, with a link to more information in case you’re not familiar with it.
+Some also suggest a short writing assignment to practice an important English writing skill.